A step-by-step guide to swapping your points.

 Generally you’ll get one reward point per £1 spent via cards such as the American Express Preferred Rewards Gold card, Amex Platinum card and Amex Rewards card.

 You can also swap Reward points direct to Nectar at a one-to-one ratio, also working out at 0.5p per point.
 There’s a similar 1:1 ratio for Amex to Avios.
+You can’t swap Avios or Nectar points back to Amex Reward points.

 But as I’ll explain in a moment, one Avios isn’t worth one Nectar when converted within those brands, meaning you can hack the value of an Amex Reward for a 60% increase!